-The further back you can trace your American ancestors, the more likely it is that at least some served in the U.S. military and may have seen action in one of the wars or conflicts that happened during their time.
-The good news for the family historian: military service generated military records, and this special collection of articles has been curated to provide you with genealogy research methods for finding your ancestors military service records.
+The further back you can trace your American ancestors, the more likely it is that at least some served in the US military and may have seen action in one of the wars or conflicts that happened during their time.
+The good news for the family historian: military service generated military records, and this special collection of articles has been curated to provide you with genealogy research methods for finding your ancestors’ military service records.

-Youll get an overview of the conflicts, from the larger, record-generating ones, to the lesser-known conflicts and discover what military records might be available, as well as where to find them.
-Youll also get tips on the type of information military records can reveal, from pension records that will help you find not only your military ancestor but widows, to the bounty of information found in draft records.
-And finally, youll get a chance to put this information into practice with some worksheets and exercises you can use to find your ancestors war records and discover new details.
+You’ll get an overview of the conflicts, from the larger, record-generating ones, to the lesser-known conflicts and discover what military records might be available, as well as where to find them.
+You’ll also get tips on the type of information military records can reveal, from pension records that will help you find not only your military ancestor but widows, to the bounty of information found in draft records.
+And finally, you’ll get a chance to put this information into practice with some worksheets and exercises you can use to find your ancestors’ war records and discover new details.

-On the War Path: 10 Lesser-Known Military Conflicts
+Guide #1: 10 Lesser-Known Military Conflicts

-Proving an ancestors military history is a matter of following orders and creating a research plan.
+Proving an ancestor’s military history is a matter of following orders—and creating a research plan.
 This article provides insight into where you can look for military records.

-Workbook: Pension Records
+Guide #3: Pension Records Workbook

-If youre looking for military records for the Revolutionary War, War of 1812, or Civil War, your search is going to lead you to pension records.
-These are some of the richest family history resources you can find, and wont just lead you to the soldiers they can offer up clues to the women in your family history as well.
+If you’re looking for military records for the Revolutionary War, War of 1812, or Civil War, your search is going to lead you to pension records.
+These are some of the richest family history resources you can find, and won’t just lead you to the soldiers —they can offer up clues to the women in your family history as well.
 This workbook not only provides excellent tips and resources, but exercises and a pension worksheet for you to put your new-found knowledge of pension records into practice.

-Research Strategies: Online Military Records
+Guide #4: Online Military Records Research Strategies

 Search out military records on the web with the research tips for finding and searching military archives online.
 From the Revolutionary War to Vietnam, there are military records to be found with just a few clicks on your keyboard.

-Workbook: Draft Records
+Guide #5: Draft Records Workbook